zainibeats/truefa-py/docs/FAQ.md

 ### What happens if the Rust module doesn't work on my system?
 TrueFA-Py automatically falls back to a pure Python implementation if the Rust module can't be loaded or encounters issues.
 You can also force this behavior with the `TRUEFA_USE_FALLBACK=1` environment variable.

+### Does the Docker version use the Rust cryptographic module?
+Yes, the Docker implementation includes the Rust cryptographic module.
+However, if there are any issues loading the module, it will automatically fall back to the Python implementation for reliability.
+The Docker container also includes all necessary dependencies for OpenCV and QR code scanning.

 ### How do I run TrueFA-Py in portable mode?
 Set the `TRUEFA_PORTABLE=1` environment variable before running the application, or use the included portable launcher in the Windows package.